ktruo010/theZ_project/client/src/pages/Offers/README.md

-This page uses the Accordiona and Header component.
+# Pages
+    Offers

+# Offer page
+    This is the main and only page of the website.
+It renders the following components:
+        Accordion
+        Header
+    See README inside src/components folder for additional information